mozilla/data-docs/src/cookbooks/events_best_practices.md

 | --------- | ---------- | -------- | -------------------- | ----- | ----- |
 | ...       | `normandy` | `update` | `preference_rollout` |       | ...   |

-which can further confuser users.
+which can further confuse users.

 [1]: Events do have name fields, but they aren't included in the event records and thus are not present in the resulting dataset.
 Also, If a user defines an event in `Events.yaml` without specifying a list of acceptable methods, the method will default to the name of the event for records created by that event.